BrenoFariasdaSilva/Worked-Example-Miner/RefactoringMiner/README.md

 ### Repositories Refactors

-This script is used to generate the refactoring script of an entire repository.
-It will generate the refactoring script for each commit of the speficied repositories in the `DEFAULT_REPOSITORIES` dictionary.
+This script is used to generate the refactorings json file of an entire repository.
+It will generate the refactorings for each commit of the specified repositories in the `DEFAULT_REPOSITORIES` dictionary, in case they were not already generated.

 #### Configuration